Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: Introduction

 The second part is more geometric, and is formulated as a conjecture in \cite{BK}. \begin{conj}{\rm (\cite[Conjecture 3]{BK})} Let $f: X\to Y$ be a proper map of smooth complex algebraic varieties.
 If $f$ is a homotopy or $\Z$-homology fiber bundle, then it is a differentiable fiber bundle. \end{conj}

 In this paper we answer positively the homological versions of the Bobadilla-Koll\'ar question \ref{q4} in the case of aspherical projective manifolds with ample cotangent bundles (e.g., compact ball quotients) and abelian varieties.
-More precisely, we show the following (see Theorem \ref{th23} and \ref{th38}). \bt The rational Bobadilla-Koll\'ar question is true if $Y$ is an aspherical projective manifold with ample cotangent bundle (e.g., a compact ball quotient).
-Moreover, the integral Bobadilla-Koll\'ar question is true if $Y$ is an abelian variety. \et
+More precisely, we show the following (see Theorem \ref{th23} and \ref{th38}). \bt The rational Bobadilla-Koll\'ar question has a positive answer if $Y$ is an aspherical projective manifold with ample cotangent bundle.
+Moreover, the integral Bobadilla-Koll\'ar question has a positive answer if $Y$ is an abelian variety. \et

 As a concrete application, we get the following. \begin{cor} Let $X$ be a projective manifold, and denote by $X^{ab}$ the universal free abelian cover of $X$, i.e., the covering associated to the homomorphism $\pi_1(X)\to H_1(X, \Z)/\mathrm{torsion}$.
 If $X^{ab}$ is homotopy equivalent to a finite CW-complex, then the Albanese map of $X$ is a $\Z$-homology fiber bundle. \end{cor}